MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 Your GitHub Actions workflow uses OpenID Connect to authenticate with Azure.
 <!-- To learn more about this interaction, see the [GitHub Actions documentation](https://docs.github.com/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure). -->

-In this example, you'll install the OpenID Connect Azure CLI beta and authenticate with Azure.
+In this example, you'll install the OpenID Connect Azure CLI beta and authenticate with Azure with the [Azure login](https://github.com/marketplace/actions/azure-login) action.
 The CLI-beta installation step is a temporary part of the beta release.
+The example uses GitHub secrets for the `client-id`, `tenant-id`, and `subscription-id` values.
+You can also pass these values directly in the login action.

 # [Linux](#tab/linux)